visionmedia/masteringnode/chapters/modules.md

     exports.Animal = function Animal(){};

-which can then be utilized as shown:
+which can then be used as shown:

     var Animal = require('./animal').Animal;